deonzhu/website.github.io/index.md

 ## Poster and talks
 -  Talk: The computational model of detection threshold in the Hand Redirection.
 Qihang Zhu, 1st European Motor Control Conference, Munich, Germany.
 -  Poster: The computational model of detection threshold in the Hand Redirection.
-Qihang Zhu, RJC IHM, Oleron, France.
+Qihang Zhu, RJC IHM, Oléron, France.

 ## Honors & Awards
 -  Top 10 honored graduate students of BUAA